 - 1. UWNI requires applicants for this RFP to apply electronically through uwnwil.communityforce.com - 2.
 Program Specific Instructions: Proposals will include the following: - A. Organizational Information: Provide organizations current mission and structure, scope of current services, and describe how all these all contribute to the ability of the organization to conduct program requirements and meet program expectations.
 Describe the programs current relationship with community collaborations, and how the organization plans to facilitate community impact. - B. Project Staffing: What is the staffing of the program/activity including staff qualifications and professional development needs? - C. Project Narrative: This section provides a comprehensive framework and description of all aspects of the proposed project using the following headers: - a.
 Introduction -Highlight the overarching problem to be addressed and the contributing factors - Program Support provide a brief description of the program/activity, including the utilization of the collective impact model to address the target area requirements - c.
 Target population describe the specific needs or present condition of the target population.
-Include the area to be served, age group, racial background, household income, and county of residence of participants. - d.
-Contingency Plans- describe in detail the plan for the Initiative should the pandemic prevent or halt the full implementation of the program. - D. Work Plan: Describe the activities or steps that will be used to meet the target area requirements.
+Include the area to be served, age group, racial background, household income, and county of residence of participants.

+- D. Work Plan: Describe the activities or steps that will be used to meet the target area requirements.
 Use a time line that includes each activity and identifies responsible staff. - E. Evaluation: Describe what constitutes success/results for the individuals you serve, including the specific tools and methods used to track results.
 Include the time intervals that are measured.
 Describe assessment tools that will be utilized for both indicators of success and outcome measurements.
-Describe how the program intends to reach target population.

-- F. Budget Narrative: Please include in your budget any expenses related to evidencebased curriculum purchase, training/certification, data collection tools, etc. Total anticipated budget is based on funds available. - Letters of support Please include letters of support from partners demonstrating their willingness to enter into a Linkage Agreement with the recipient to participate in this project.
+Describe how the program intends to reach target population. - F. Budget Narrative: Please include in your budget any expenses related to evidence-based curriculum purchase, training/certification, data collection tools, etc. Total anticipated budget is based on funds available. - 3.
+Letters of support Please include letters of support from partners demonstrating their willingness to enter into a Linkage Agreement with the recipient to participate in this project.
 The Linkage Agreement is to be submitted to the UWNI at the time of application.
 The Linkage Agreement should confirm actual contractual agreements and should clearly describe the roles of the contractors and any deliverables. - 4.
-Submission Dates and Times The application is due February 28th at 4:00 P.M.
+Submission Dates and Times The application is due March 10th at 4:00 P.M.

-RFP available online (www.uwnwil.communityforce.com)

-RFP Informational Session & Community Impact Introduction.
+February 10, 2024 RFP available online https://uwnwil.communityforce.com/ As requested RFP Informational Session & Community Impact Introduction.

-Applicants who attend this session will receive additional points on

-their evaluation rubric.

-Grant proposal due at 4:00P.M.
+March 10th, 2024 Grant proposal due at 4:00P.M.

-Linkage agreement due
+March 10th, 2024 Linkage agreement due

-Committee Review
+March-April, 2024 Committee Review

-Updated Budgets due for currently funded initiatives (each year

-funded)

-Funding Award Announced
+June/July, 2024 Funding Award Announced

-6 month progress report due (each year funded)
+December 31st, 2024 6 month progress report due (each year funded)

-Annual Report Due (each year funded)
+July 31st, 2025 Annual Report Due (each year funded)